fboender/ansible-cmdb/README.md

 Installation
 ------------

-Get the package for your distribution from the [Releases page](https://github.com/fboender/ansible-cmdb/releases)
+Get the package for your distribution from the [Releases page](https://github.com/fboender/ansible-cmdb/releases) (Not required for MacOS X install)

 For **Debian / Ubuntu** systems: